 Lumascopes

-Applications: Microfluidic Microscopes and Co-Culture Complexity
+Applications: Microfluidic Microscopy and Co-Culture Complexity

 “For the first time, experimental conditions capable of reproducibly forming diverse microvascular networks from telomerase immortalized endothelial and mesenchymal stem cells in both 2D and 3D hydrogel-embedded cultures are reported.”